szilard/benchm-ml/README.md

 The [Python](2-rf/2.py) implementation is fast, more memory efficient and uses all the cores.
 Variables needed to be one-hot encoded (which is more involved than for R) and for *n* = 10M doing this exhausted all the memory.
+However, even if using a larger machine with 250GB of memory (and 140GB free for RF after transforming all the data) the Python implementation runs out of memory and crashes.

 To make it clear, this does not mean Python is better than R for machine learning.
 This has nothing to do with R/Python, it has to do with the particular C/Fortran implementation of the tree training algorithm